-But—and it’s a big one—a serious fever may be the result of another infection that requires immediate attention.
-The difficulty is, it’s hard to know what’s what—particularly because they can’t exactly tell you what’s going on with them.
+The difficulty is, it’s hard to know what’s what, whether it’s a teething fever or something else—particularly because they can’t exactly tell you what’s going on with them.

-And then, when it comes to the teething process, here’s what else you’re looking for:
+When it comes to the teething process, besides a teething fever, here’s what else you’re looking for:

 Other teething symptoms include: